The-unexpected/Mazadkom/README.md

 ## Project Idea :
 - In our project we aim to create a website that deals with auctions.
+Where the website displays items to be bid on so that the user gets the product that he bid on at the highest price